trat944/rickandmorty/README.md

 *  The way to get my characters of the episode.
 Solution: fetch them again(bad solution, but the one I got).

 * Link the functions whether it is async or not.

+* Origin residents fail somehow.
+Looped eventListeners, no way to undo it.